kpal2/Medico-Counselling/README.md

 # NEET Counselling Web

-This repo now includes a normalized relational database setup for the admitted-data CSV in [`public/All India_All_Round_25.xlsx - Admitted_Data.csv`](/c:/Users/amite/Downloads/project/neet-counselling-web/public/All%20India_All_Round_25.xlsx%20-%20Admitted_Data.csv).
+This repo now includes a normalised relational database setup for the admitted-data CSV in [`public/All India_All_Round_25.xlsx - Admitted_Data.csv`](/c:/Users/amite/Downloads/project/neet-counselling-web/public/All%20India_All_Round_25.xlsx%20-%20Admitted_Data.csv).

 ## Database layout